subhashchandra2205/Financial-analysis/README.md

-# 📈 Stock Market Analysis, CAPM & Portfolio Optimization
+# 📈 Indian Stock Market Analysis & Portfolio Optimization

-A Python-based financial analysis project that studies historical stock-market data, evaluates stock performance and risk, applies the **Capital Asset Pricing Model (CAPM)**, analyzes portfolio asset allocation, and incorporates **stock sentiment analysis**.
+A Python-based financial data analysis project focused on studying the historical performance, risk, returns, and market behavior of selected Indian stocks.
+The project combines **stock data analysis, visualization, CAPM analysis, portfolio asset allocation, and sentiment analysis** to derive data-driven insights from financial market data.

 ---

 ## 📌 Project Overview

-This project uses historical market data to analyze the performance and risk characteristics of selected Indian stocks and the NIFTY 50 index.
+This project analyzes historical stock-market data for **10 major Indian companies** along with the **NIFTY 50 index** as a market benchmark.

-The project combines:
+Historical adjusted closing prices are collected using the `yfinance` library and processed using Python's data-analysis and visualization libraries.

-* 📊 Stock market data analysis
+The project covers:

-* 📈 Historical price visualization
+* 📊 Historical stock price analysis
-* 💰 Return analysis
+* 📈 Stock performance visualization
-* ⚖️ Risk and volatility analysis
+* 📉 Return and risk analysis
-* 📐 CAPM analysis
+* 📐 Capital Asset Pricing Model (CAPM)
-* 🧮 Portfolio asset allocation
+* ⚖️ Portfolio asset allocation
 * 📰 Stock sentiment analysis
-* 📉 Data visualization
+* 📊 Statistical and interactive visualizations

-Historical market data is obtained using **Yahoo Finance through the `yfinance` Python library**.
+The historical data used in the analysis spans approximately **January 2012 to April 2023**.

 ---